AbductiveLearning/ABLkit/docs/README.rst

 Key Features of ABL-Package:

-- **Great Flexibility**: Adaptable to a variety of machine learning modules and logical reasoning components.
+- **Great Flexibility**: Adaptable to various machine learning modules and logical reasoning components.
 - **User-Friendly**: Provide data, model, and KB, and get started with just a few lines of code.
 - **High-Performance**: Optimization for high accuracy and fast training speed.